 This course contains EPA's federal rule requirements.
-Please be aware that each state implements drinking water regulations that may be more stringent than EPA's regulations.
+Please be aware that each state implements drinking water, groundwater production and safety regulations that may be more stringent than EPA's or OSHA's regulations.
 Check with your state environmental agency for more information.
+You are solely responsible in ensuring that you abide with your jurisdiction or agency's rules and regulations.